sftcd/policies-consultation/Code-of-Conduct-00.md

 **10. Anti-Bribery and Corruption (ABC) Policy & Procedures**

-The IAB is committed to conducting its business ethically in every country in which it does business, as well as complying with all applicable U.S., state, and local laws.
-This includes compliance with anti-bribery and corruption (ABC) laws such as the U.S. Foreign Corrupt Practices Act (FCPA) or UK Bribery Act of 2010.
+The IAB is committed to conducting its business ethically in every country in which it does business, as well as complying with all applicable country, state, and local laws.

 Corruption is any abuse of power for private gain; while bribery is an act of giving money or gift giving that alters the behavior of the recipient.
 Although the nature and scope of corruption and bribery may differ from country to country, the IAB has a strict zero-tolerance policy toward bribery and corruption and strictly prohibits any improper payments in any type of business dealings anywhere in the world.